alefore/weblog/leadership.md

 # Leadership at Google

+*The opinions stated here are my own, not those of my company.*

 TL;DR:
 Leadership doesn’t require delegating work to others nor having authority over them (section "The Myth of Leadership").
 While leadership has important social aspects, these are incidental, not essential.